airflow2010/GOODMUSIC/README.md

 </table>

 ## Concept
+- Build YouTube playlists automatically from Substack archives or local HTML (deprecated)
 - Scrape Substack posts, extract YouTube IDs, fetch metadata, and store them as documents in Firestore (`musicvideos` collection).
 - Optionally let Vertex AI guess the genre.
-- Build YouTube playlists automatically from Substack archives or local HTML.
 - Rate and filter the catalog in a browser (play mode for discovery, rate mode for unrated items).
+- Export the desired selection (by filter) to YouTube-Playlist (roadmap)

 ## Upcoming features